pulumi/docs/content/blog/how-to-build-globally-distributed-applications-with-azure-cosmos-db-and-pulumi/index.md

 ## Azure Cosmos DB

-Distributing the data across many data centers while keeping them consistent and available is one of the hardest problems in computer science and engineering.
+Distributing data across many data centers while keeping them consistent and available is one of the hardest problems in computer science and engineering.
 Delegating this challenge to a specialized service or product is usually a sensible idea.

 Azure Cosmos DB is the database of choice for global applications running in the Azure cloud.
 Cosmos DB provides a turn-key global distribution to any number of regions worldwide.
 Regions can be added or removed along the way while running production workloads and without having any impact on high availability.
 The accounts can be provisioned with a single write region or in multi-master mode with every region being writable, thus enabling writes that are local to each region.